AppScriptIO/appDeploymentEnvironment/documentation/information.md

                 /application
                 /dependency
     (because the production apps that are going to use it will have inside the project folder their own application and dependency folders.)

+• The manager app is executed inside a container for the following reasons:
+    - Ease the development of the Nodejs manager app for a specific OS environment.
+    - Not to pollute the host OS environment.
+    - For a more secure execution, preventing bugs from affecting the host OS.
+    - To gain the benifit of controlled container with ability to manipulate folder structure with volumes and create symlinks easily.